How to Plan a Road Trip – The Definitive Guide 2023

 13. Voltage Sensitive Relay (VSR)

-If you plan to be off-grid with no access to mains power, then you might be relying on a second 12V battery to provide power.
+If you plan to be off-grid with no mains power access, you might rely on a second 12V battery.
 You really should have a VSR (voltage-sensitive relay) installed.
-The VSR device allows both batteries to charge while the engine is running but then isolates the two batteries when the engine is off.

 18. Planning a Road Trip by RV / Campervan / Motorhome

 Our first big overseas road trip involved us hiring a motorhome for a year to travel Europe.
-We had the best time and Europe left us with fond memories of some truly amazing sights.
+We had the best time, and Europe left us with fond memories of some truly amazing sights.

-We’ve shared comprehensive information in our Campervanning in Europe article and check out this article if you are into handy campervan gadgets.
+We’ve shared comprehensive information in our Campervanning in Europe article, and check out this article if you are into handy campervan gadgets.

-Part of what made this campervanning so special was our ability to wild camp.
-If you’re not familiar with the terminology, wild camping is basically camping away from paid facilities.
-Many countries legally approve of wild camping but not all so something you will need to check out for yourself.
+Part of what made this campervanning special was our ability to wild camp.
+If you’re unfamiliar with the terminology, wild camping is basically camping away from paid facilities.

 Below are some important considerations for campervan preparation for a road trip.